 Most hotels in Israel have free Wi-Fi available for hotel guests and many restaurants offer complimentary Wi-Fi as well.
 The city of Tel Aviv offers a city wide free Wi-Fi network, providing 80 free "hotspots" across the city.
 Other than that - please check your roaming services and international plan before using your cellular data abroad.

 972 (sometimes needs to be dialed +972)

-It is a condition of your booking through Via Sabra / Israel4All that you obtain full travel insurance.
-We strongly advise that travel insurance includes cover for ‘cancellation under any circumstances and for any reason’.
-It is recommended to purchase insurance as soon as the booking is made as this cover is often dependent on purchasing as close to the time of booking.
+In addition, we strongly recommend that you purchase full travel insurance which includes coverage for ‘cancellation under any circumstances and for any reason’.
+It is recommended to purchase insurance as soon as the booking is made, as this cover is often dependent on purchasing as close to the time of booking.

 A custom trip to Israel is designed with your interests, dates and budget in mind.
 Contact us and we'll be happy to give you a quote.
 A very cost effective way to tour Israel is on a group tour, allowing you to participate in activities that would otherwise be too expensive on your own.
-Click here to find the right tour for you (link).
+Click here to find the right tour for you.

 Yes!
 It is safe for you and your family to travel in Israel.
 The Israeli government and the Palestinian Authority (PA) have a vested interest in encouraging tourism.
 As a registered tour operator we receive security updates from the Home Front office and on rare occasions adjust our itineraries on their recommendations

 Once you have an idea of when you'd like to travel to Israel, the approximate number of travellers in your group and the focus of your Israel tour contact us and we'll plan the ultimate experience for you.

 Registration for the trip will open on October 1.
 Fill out this form to be notified when registration for the trip opens, so you can take advantage of early bird special pricing!